k-for-karthik/Blinkit-Performance-Dashboard/README.md

 ![Dashboard](blinkit.JPG)

+#### Introduction

+***This is a comprehensive Sales dashboard designed to provide insights into the performance of Blinkit's Sales.
+It offers a visual representation of key metrics and trends, enabling stakeholders to make data-driven decisions.***

 #### Overall Performance

 **Total Sales:** The company has generated a total of ***$1.20 million in sales***, which is a significant achievement.<br>